wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 - `userName`: The admin user name.
 Optional.
 - `password`: The admin user password.
 Optional.

-### getWildFlyServerConfigurationFile
+### getWildFlyServerConfiguration
-Gets the server configuration xml file content of the WildFly server running on the provided host and port arguments.
+Gets the server configuration in JSON format of the WildFly server running on the provided host and port arguments.

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
 Optional, `localhost` is used by default.